Muzaffer Tema

+Biography

 He was born on June 15, 1919, in Istanbul.
 Following his education in flute, violin and piano playing at the Istanbul Municipality Conservatory, he served as a musician at the Ankara State Conservatory and the Presidency Philharmonic Orchestra.

 In 1949, Muzaffer debuted in acting in the movie Çığlık.
 He became popular in the Turkish cinema during the 1950s.
 To try his luck in Hollywood, he divorced and went in 1956 to the USA, where he played in two movies, A Certain Smile (1958) (Acı Tebessüm) and Twelve to the Moon (1960) (Aya Giden 12 Adam).
 He was also married to Zisan Tema and became so the first ever Turkish actor to play in a Hollywood movie.
 After two and half years, he returned home due to his father's illness.

 He died in the morning of October 4, 2011, at the age of 92 in Çeşme, İzmir Province, where he lived since 1999 with his wife İnci.